Bruno Ceriotti, rock historian

 Monday, August 7, 1961: Lido Ballroom, Worthy Lane, Winchester, Hampshire

-The Lonely Ones added a rhythm guitarist called Jim Sach (b.
-James Victor George Raphael Sach, Saturday, May 13, 1944, George, South Africa) known to friends as 'Jimmy' or 'Jimbo'.
-Jim started to play guitar in the spring of 1961 with an unnamed high school band that included singer Kevin Finn (aka Danny Finn of The New Seekers' fame).
-They only perfomed once, at the school concert.
-Jim left school in the summer of 1961 and formed a band called The Avengers with friends from school and the youth clubs, but gigs were few and far between so he jumped at the opportunity of joining The Lonely Ones in early 1962 changing his day job to accommodate the heavy schedule of gigs that The Lonely Ones were enjoying.
-By this time The Lonely Ones would occasionally have a guest support singer by the name of Ray Taylor, a friend who hung out with them and in time got to sing with them at a few gigs.
+The Lonely Ones added a rhythm guitar player named James Victor George Raphael ‘Jim’ Sach (b.
+Saturday, May 13, 1944, George, South Africa).
+Affectionately known as ‘Jimmy’ or ‘Jimbo’, Sach started playing guitar in the spring of ‘61 with an unnamed high school band that included singer Kevin Finn, aka Danny Finn of the New Seekers’ fame.
+They only performed once during a school show, then after Jim graduated that summer he soon started a new band called the Avengers with friends from school and youth clubs.
+However, gigs were few and far between so he jumped at the opportunity of joining the Lonely Ones in early 1962, eventually changing his day job to accomodate the heavy schedule of gigs that the band were enjoying.
+Also, around that time, the band would occasionally have a guest support singer named Ray Taylor, a friend who hung out with them and in time got to sing with them at a few gigs.

 THE LONELY ONES #2 (EARLY 1962 - SUMMER 1962)